Bittoco/BitView-Translations/README.md

 # BitView Translations

 Bonjour!
 You can now create translations for BitView.
 Please, use en-US.php as a template.

+If the language system does not consider some aspects of your language, please [create an issue](https://github.com/Bittoco/BitView-translations/issues) or tell us in our [Discord server](https://discord.gg/wgGaqCmwuQ).

 ## Useful Information

  - [Date Format Info](https://doc.bccnsoft.com/docs/php-docs-7-en/function.strftime.html)